footlessbird/react-sns/README.md

 ### S3

-In order to secure data, there might be some issues stroing data in servers
+In order to secure data, there might be some issues storing data in servers
 When servers duplicated it'll end up having duplicated data as well and if severs are removed, the data will be removed too so we seperate data by using [S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/Welcome.html)

-Let's go to AWS S3, then create bucket, the bucket name you use
+Let's go to AWS S3, then create bucket

 In `/back/routes/post.js` you need to type your bucket name like below so